 Caution: Call your doctor if your cuticles become red and painful or show other changes.

 Minor nail problems are common side effects of chemotherapy.
 These side effects occur because the treatment affects normal cells as well as cancer cells.
-To manage these side effects, try the tips on this handout.
+To manage these side effects, try the tips below.

 Nail problems tend to be minor.
 In most cases, you can take care of them yourself.
 Don’t be surprised if your nails become:

 If nail problems occur, be patient.
 Damaged nails can be repaired only with new growth, which is slow.
 Fingernails grow about 1/8 inch a month.
 Toenails grow about 1/24 inch a month.
 Until your nails grow back:

 Keep them short and filed to show new growth.
 Be careful when cutting around cuticles.

 Talk to your health care provider before using nail strengtheners or seeing a manicurist.

 Reduce the risk of infection.
 Wear gloves when washing dishes, gardening, or performing other work around the house.
 Be careful when you cut your nails and cuticles.

 To help prevent nails from peeling, drink plenty of fluids.